-- (1) The Board Members may pass a resolution without a Board Members' meeting being held if a majority of the Board Members entitled to vote on the resolution sign a document containing a statement that they are in favour of the resolution set out in the document. - (2) The copy of the document must be provided to all Board Members entitled to vote. - (3) Separate copies of a document may be used for signing by the Board Members if the wording of the resolution and the statement is identical in each copy. - (4) The resolution is passed when the last Board Member entitled to vote signs.
+- (1) The Board Members may pass a resolution without a Board Members' meeting being held if all the Board Members entitled to vote on the resolution sign a document containing a statement that they are in favour of the resolution set out in the document. - (2) Separate copies of a document may be used for signing by the Board Members if the wording of the resolution and the statement is identical in each copy. - (3) The resolution is passed when the last Board Member entitled to vote signs.